Porous / 2020 -2022

-The work “Porous” merges parts of the city with organic matter and remnants of technology.
-This melt overgrows architecture and familiar urban elements.
-Like today’s garbage that all too often comes into contact with nature to decompose there, so the world is taken by the “Porous” – the unhealthy hybrid of nature and waste.
-Astonishment and irritation, inappropriate and inexplicable.
+The work “Porous” blends parts of the city with organic matter and remnants of technology.
+This fusion overgrows architecture and familiar urban elements.
+Like today’s garbage, which all too often comes into contact with nature to decompose, the world is taken over by the “Porous” – the unhealthy hybrid of nature and waste.
+Astonishment and irritation: inappropriate and inexplicable.

 “Porous” / Exhibition view / NON Berlin / c/o Meinblau / Berlin 2022